-Château de Chenonceau is the most romantic castle and most popular monument to see in the Loire region of France.
+Château de Chenonceau is the most romantic castle and the most popular monument to see in the Loire region of France.
 Château de Chenonceau is the most popular and arguably the most recognizable chateau in the Loire Valley.
 This incredibly romantic Renaissance chateau celebrated its 500th anniversary in 2013.
 Château de Chenonceau is most famous for it gallery that spans the River Cher.
-The castle is fairly small but contains important art works – especially old masters’ paintings and tapestries – but also valuable furniture, statues, and lavish wall furnishing and decorated ceilings.
+The castle is fairly small but contains important artworks – especially old masters’ paintings and tapestries – but also valuable furniture, statues, and lavish wall furnishing and decorated ceilings.
 The formal gardens created by Diane de Poitiers and Catherine de Medici are maintained.
 Château de Chenonceau can get crowded but this former royal residence is still very much worth visiting.

 Château de Chenonceau in the Loire Valley in France

 This most romantic of chateaux is also of historic significance.
-Like many other chateaux in the Loire Valley, Chenonceau served as royal residence during the 16th century but unlike others, it served as residence – in succession – to both the mistress (Diane de Poitiers) and wife (Catherine de Medici) of French King Henri II.
+Like many other chateaux in the Loire Valley, Chenonceau served as a royal residence during the 16th century but unlike others, it served as a residence – in succession – to both the mistress (Diane de Poitiers) and wife (Catherine de Medici) of French King Henri II.
 Château de Chenonceau was of particular importance after the death of Henri II.
 From here, Catherine at times ruled France as regent and principle advisor for three of her sons who were the last Valois kings of France.

 Seeing Château de Chenonceau

 Château de Chenonceau is in a beautifully restored condition with both the castle and formal gardens open to visitors.
-The interior can be visited without a guided tour.
-Visitors can see the four floors of the main palace including the kitchens in the cellars, the main reception rooms, several bedrooms, and the chapel.
+The interior may be visited without a guided tour.
+Visitors see the four floors of the main palace including the kitchens in the cellars, the main reception rooms, several bedrooms, and the chapel.
 These rooms have lavishly decorated interiors with numerous important tapestries, old masters paintings, and valuable furniture.

 Visiting Château de Chenonceau

-Château de Chenonceau is open daily, year round including public holidays.
+Château de Chenonceau is open daily, year-round including public holidays.
 Opening hours vary by season but are as a minimum 9 am to 5 pm.
-Château de Chenonceau is best avoided in summer, school holidays and long weekends but even during the high season the castle can be enjoyed if visiting outside the peak hours.
+Château de Chenonceau is best avoided in summer, school holidays, and long weekends but even during the high season, the castle can be enjoyed if visiting outside the peak hours.